Dillon Gee: 2014

-Gee was named the Mets opening day starter at Citi Field for 2014.
+Gee was named the Mets' opening day starter at Citi Field for 2014.
 He had eight starts and went 3–1 with a 2.73 ERA, before being placed on the disabled list with a strained right latissimus dorsi on May 15.
-After 6 weeks on the disabled list, Gee made his first start on July 9 against the Atlanta Braves at home going 7 innings and giving up 1 run on 6 hits to earn a win.
+After six weeks on the disabled list, Gee made his first start on July 9, against the Atlanta Braves at home, going seven innings and giving up one run on six hits to earn the win.

 2015

-During spring training, Gee was preparing to accept a role in the Mets bullpen when it was announced that starting pitcher Zack Wheeler would miss the entire 2015 season due to injury.
-Gee therefore began the 2015 season in the Mets starting rotation.
+During spring training, Gee was preparing to accept a role in the Mets' bullpen when it was announced that starting pitcher Zack Wheeler would miss the entire 2015 season due to injury.
+Gee therefore began the 2015 season in the Mets' starting rotation.
 On May 8, Gee was placed on the disabled list with a groin strain and was replaced in the rotation by top prospect Noah Syndergaard.
 He was eventually returned to the active roster on June 3, at which point the Mets announced plans to use a six-man starting rotation.
 However, after one poor start, the Mets announced plans to return Gee to the bullpen.
 A frustrated Gee told the media, "I'm almost at the point now where I just don't even care anymore.
 I mean, I'm kind of just over it all."
 Gee was designated for assignment by the Mets on June 15.
 On June 21 Gee was sent to the Las Vegas 51s.

-On October 7, 2015, Gee opted out of his contract making him a free agent.
-In 2015, Gee went 0–3 in 8 games, seven of which he started with a 5.90 ERA.
+On October 7, 2015, Gee opted out of his contract, making him a free agent.
+In 2015, Gee went 0–3 in eight games, seven of which he started, with a 5.90 ERA.
 In the minors with the 51s, Gee went 8–3 with a 4.58 ERA in 14 starts.

 Kansas City Royals

 On December 14, 2015, Gee signed a minor league deal with the Kansas City Royals.
-Gee elected free agency after being outrighted on November 8, 2016.
+He had his contract selected to the major league roster on March 15, 2016.
+He elected free agency after being outrighted on November 8, 2016.